NunuMarie3000/Can-of-Books-Frontend/README.md

-9/03/22 4:00pm - User can delete books and the application automatically rerenders the carousel without deleted book 9/03/22 4:40pm - Delete button is disabled while axios request is requesting, is enabled when the request is finished 9/06/22 10:33am - User can update their books, the application automatically updates the carousel with updated information
+9/03/22 4:00pm - User can delete books and the application automatically rerenders the carousel without deleted book 9/03/22 4:40pm - Delete button is disabled while axios request is requesting, is enabled when the request is finished 9/06/22 10:33am - User can update their books, the application automatically updates the carousel with updated information 9/08/22 5:28pm - User must sign in to use the application, user can only CRUD their own books

 ## Estimates